pe1hvh/cw_lcwo_pcw_interface/README.md

   Description
   -----------
   In the intial setup the program wait for an input sign.
-Depending on an the input of your morse key it will used
+Depending on an the input of your morse key it will used a keyboard or a mouse.

+  Press the mors key;
-  a.
-Make a signal for 1/2 second or mote , the space bare is used (LCWO)
+  a. for 1/2 second or more , the space bare is used (LCWO)
-  b.
-Make a signal for less than a 1/2 seconds left mouse is used (PCWFistCheck) By using a manipulator both paddles can be used for making the choice.
+  b. for less than a 1/2 seconds left mouse is used (PCWFistCheck) By using a manipulator both paddles can be used for making the choice.

   PlatformIO